MichalZalecki/anguloffee/README.md

 ```

 If you don't have `karma-cli` installed yet you should do it in order to run
 tests.
-Http server is optional.
+HTTP server is optional.

 ```
 npm install -g karma-cli